Wolfram von Richthofen: Moscow offensive

 Frustrated in the north, Hitler turned to Moscow.
 On 2 October 1941 he enacted Operation Typhoon, an offensive aimed at capturing Moscow via a pincer movement.
 It achieved early success in enveloping considerable Soviet forces at Vyazma and Bryansk by 10 October.
 However, the initial success gave way to a grinding battle of attrition.
 By 11 November the situation in the air was also changing from a position of initial parity.
 Kesselring's Luftflotte 2 and the headquarters of Fliegerkorps I were moved to the Mediterranean Theatre.
 This left Richthofen's Fliegerkorps VIII in control of all Axis aviation supporting Army Group Centre against Moscow.
 The Soviet opposition was growing in number and quality.
 By 10 November, 1,138 aircraft (738 serviceable) including 658 fighters (497 serviceable) were defending Moscow.
 The weather slowed down operations until 15 November, when the mud and rain water froze and mobile operations became possible.
 Richthofen threw all available aircraft into the Battle for Moscow whenever conditions permitted.
 Fliegerkorps VIII flew 1,300 sorties from 15 to 24 November.

 One last attempt to capture Moscow was made on 2 December, but lack of fuel and ammunition and increasingly stiff resistance prevented its success.
 By this time, the Soviet air forces had gained air superiority.
 By 5 December, when the counteroffensive drove Army Group Centre back, they could muster 1,376 aircraft against just 600 German.
 The Germans possessed just 487 fighters (200 serviceable) on the entire Eastern Front.
 There were 674 Soviet fighters (480 serviceable) on the Moscow front.
 When the Soviet offensive began it quickly gained ground.
 German morale sank and Army Group Centre, overstretched and exhausted, was threatened with collapse.
 Richthofen's forces, despite enemy air superiority, did all they could to blunt the attack.
 The effectiveness and determination of German air units improved the morale of the army.
 Concentrating aviation against Soviet ground forces, the Luftwaffe delivered a series of attacks that took the wind out of the Soviet offensive within two weeks.
 Richthofen's forces bore the main burden of the air defence against the Soviet attack, and had been reinforced with four Kampfgruppen.
 Hitler had forbidden a retreat, and Richthofen endorsed this view.
 His refusal to give ground and his tenacity saw him become one of Hitler's favourites.
 Hitler gave him a further five transport groups to keep his Corps effective.
-Fliegerkorp VIII would stay on the front until April 1942, fighting against a series of Soviet counter offensives.
+Fliegerkorps VIII would stay on the front until April 1942, fighting against a series of Soviet counter offensives.